SmartHalo-User-Group/SmartHalo-2/README.md

 The SmartHalo User Group is independent.
 Everyone is welcome, including employees of SmartHalo.

-This repository is maintained by the SmartHalo User Group (SHUG): https://www.facebook.com/groups/smarthalousergroup
+**Help the SmartHalo User Group to better help you...** join the Facebook group.
+It always helps if we can show how many users are represented.
+Go to: https://www.facebook.com/groups/smarthalousergroup

-Link to the issue tracker: https://github.com/SmartHalo-User-Group/SmartHalo-2/issues
+Link to the SmartHalo 2 issue tracker: https://github.com/SmartHalo-User-Group/SmartHalo-2/issues

 To add/modify issues, please post a message to the User Group page on Facebook (https://www.facebook.com/groups/smarthalousergroup) or a post on Reddit on https://www.reddit.com/r/SmartHalo/